-- Assessment of theory is divided as Internal and External where internals are given weightage of 40 marks and external theory written exams are given 60 marks. - Internal exams are further divided as written class tests for 20 marks and assignments for 20 marks depending on the respective topics in each paper.
+Assessment of theory is divided as Internal and External where internals are given weightage of 40 marks and external theory written exams are given 60 marks.

-- The class tests are conducted as written or online objective choice based test with google forms.
-The questions range from simple objective fill ups of 1 mark to complex analytical and applicative based 2-3 marks. - Assignments include presentations of research papers, articles, case studies, preparation of business plans and debate according to the topics relevant to each papers. - Students are informed at least a month in advance about the portions for class tests and topics of the assignments or presentations via emails or on google classroom and marking scheme in the form of rubrics are known to them and hard copies depicting the names of students with topics and rubrics are maintained as proofs with their signatures with date. - Below are the grids showing the internal assessment plan and the rubrics.
+- Assignments include presentation on any research paper / conference/ guest lecture / design of website or brochure / quizzes / subjective tests / meme making assignment / video assignment / survey / debate pertaining to syllabus topics chosen or allotted. - Students are informed at least a month in advance about the portions for topics of the assignments or presentations via emails or on google classroom and marking scheme in the form of rubrics are known to them and hard copies depicting the names of students with topics and rubrics are maintained as proofs with their signatures with date. - Below is an example of the rubrics.